Hell Town RV Park

 You must trust the Avenir.
 There is no need for you to make a plan.
 They devised the path you are on years ago.
 Just do your mom thing, Shayd chuckled.

 But Spooky wasn’t amused.
 Instead, her mind went elsewhere.
 Will I ever see Brodie and Dovie again?
 Will I get to hold my grandson?
 Spooky asked but for the first time in a very long time, she heard no answer.

-To catch-up on the Hell Town Web Serial, or review past episodes, click on the links below.
+To continue to follow the Hell Town Web Serial, click on the link below.

 With the onset of the technology boom, authors are discovering innovative ways to get their works in front of readers.
 However, though the web serial relies on the internet for distribution, it is not a new idea.
 It’s much like how writers became known before the days of mass-produced, full-length novels.
 Earlier writers, such as Mark Twain, released a chapter at a time, on a regular basis, in newspapers or magazines.
 This is the same concept as the Web Serial.
 Writers publish their works in bite-sized, one-sitting reads to facilitate the hurried reader.
 The web helps to make it easily accessible to the writer’s fan base.

 Hell Town offers episodes of 1,000 to 3,000 words in length and is considered a tightly cohesive style of web serial.
 This type intertwines episodes with each other and depends on the reader being familiar with the story.
 It is meant to be read as one might read a book.